Easter is a good time of year to get away. Here's some tips on camping during the school holidays.

 Building a tarp shelter is also advisable, as this can help trap some heat when having a campfire and keep the rain off.
 Keeping dry is a big part of keeping warm.

 Now is not the time for diets! 😉

-This is related to keeping warm: when cold your body burns more calories.
-It is far better staying warm with clothes and food than warming up once cold, so make sure everyone has regular snacks.
+This is related to keeping warm: your body burns more calories when cold.
+It is far better to stay warm with clothes and food than warm up once cold, so ensure everyone has regular snacks.

 A snack before bed is also good as it gives your body extra calories to fight the cold off a night.

-Hot chocolate typically goes down well, and is quick and easy to make on camp.
+Hot chocolate typically goes down well and is quick and easy to make at camp.